About first meetings with disability professionals

 - how you and your family are managing

-- your family and family life in general, to find out whether there are any areas of concern that might present risks for your child
+- your family life – for example, whether there are any areas of concern for your child

 - other services you’re using for your child.

-Many parents find it useful to have a written version of verbal information.
-You can always ask for written information.
+Many parents find it useful to have a written copy of verbal information, especially for things like costs and confidentiality.
+It’s OK to ask for written information.

 Disability professionals must have relevant skills and competencies based on formal qualifications.
 It’s OK to ask about the background, experience and qualifications of the people you’re working with.